-This is written by Lt.
+This is written by Late Lt.
 Col. G.L.Bhattacharya in 1978 when he was 60.
 It has been translated from Bengali by his son, Dr. Pradip Bhattacharya

 I do not remember anything before the age of 3.
 I heard from my mother that I was born at No. 10, Radhanath Bose Lane, Goabagan, in Calcutta, at 20 minutes past 9 in the morning of a Wednesday, (8th Phalgun, 1324 BS, English 20th February 1918).
 The Calcutta time was 24 minutes in advance of the Railway Time which was called Indian Standard Time.
 My grandfather (Motilal Bhattacharya) named me Gunindra Lal.
 My father (Sindhu Lal) was working in Meerut.